Alexander-Jordan/youtube/README.md

-# youtube
+# About
-Planning and scripting my YouTube videos.
+This repository is simply to be used to plan, script & organize my YouTube videos & channel.